 Lisbon Airport (Aeroporto de Lisboa in Portuguese) is an international airport and is located 7 km north of the Portuguese capital of Lisbon.
 It is the most westerly airport in Portugal and handled 22.4 million passengers in 2014, and with its 211 destinations and 47 airlines, is an important European hub.
 It is also the major hub for onward connections to South America and Brazil in particular.

-Airlines and Danish travel agencies that fly to Lisbon Airport:
+Airlines and Danish travel agencies that fly to this Airport:

-Both Norwegian and TAP offer direct flights to Lisbon Airport.
+Both Norwegian and TAP offer direct flights to Lisboa Airport.
 The flight takes 3 hr.40 min.
 Danish travel agencies offering trips to Lisbon include FDM, Bravo Tours and Spies.